Acaki/dotfiles/README.md

 More settings please refer to comments in .vimrc file

 # How to include your own config
-Create a file named my_configs.vim in the same directory of this repository (~/dotfiles/my_configs.vim if you clone at home directory)
-Then simply edit the file to add configs your like.
+Create a file named `my_configs.vim` in the same directory of this repository (e.g. `~/dotfiles/my_configs.vim` if you clone at home directory), then simply edit the file to add vim configs as you like.

+For example, if you want to change the colorscheme to default one, add the following lines in `my_configs.vim`:

+    colorscheme default "Use default vim theme
+    let g:lightline['colorscheme'] = 'default' "Use default lightline theme